 • Win annual cost of living increases to stop the stagnation of crew rates.

-The unity shown on that day proved to producers that we are serious about change.
 We are all in this industry together and we all want the same outcomes; a vibrant and sustainable Australian film and TV industry that respects the professionals who work so hard to make it a success.

 Australia’s thriving screen industry is globally recognised for its excellence and employs thousands of professionals and businesses.
 The latest reports* estimate the Australian screen industry contributes $5.8 billion to the Australian economy and employs an estimated 46,600 people.
 These reports have also shown an increase in locally made film and TV production in Australia.